rendro/mocha-given/readme.md

   });
 });
 ```

-And the run from command line (with mocha and coffeescript installed):
+Run from command line (with mocha and mocha-given installed):

 ```
 $ node runtests.js